exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 all validators are legitimate, certain transaction is built unequivocally.

 But any Byzantine node could step out from deterministic algorithm and use another signatures list for anchoring transaction.
 It may create a transaction with the same anchor hash (the same data-output) but another tx-id and spread it to the bitcoin network.
-Such non-standard transactions make a
-problem: we want to build new anchoring transaction even if previous is still not included in any bitcoin block.
-But previous transaction could be substituted by non-standard one with another tx-id.
-That makes all later (already created) anchoring transactions useless.
+Such non-standard transactions make a problem: we want to build new anchoring transaction even if previous is still not included in any bitcoin block.
+However, there is a chance that this previous transaction or one of its ancestors were mutated by a malicious validator as described above, and the mutated transaction has been committed on the Bitcoin blockchain.
+This would make the previous transaction ineligible for inclusion into the Bitcoin blockchain.

 To handle this problem, the consensus is used to select appropriate previous transaction ([LECT](#lect) section).